PanicInitiative/panicbutton.io/_posts/mobile/es/0001-01-01-setup-alarm-test-hardware-fail.md

     link: "setup-alarm-test-hardware"
 ---

-It looks like you didn't succeed in triggering the Panic alarm directly with the phone's power button.
+It looks like you didn't succeed in triggering the alert using the phone's power button.

-Press repeatedly the phone's power button until you feel a vibration.
+Remember: repeatedly press a button on the calculator fast until you feel a vibration.